How and where to save your work

 OneDrive from Microsoft is the University's recommended file storage solution.

-On personal devices - effective from 29 January 2021
+On personal devices

 With OneDrive, you can sync files between your computer and the cloud, so you can get to your files from anywhere - your computer, your mobile device, and even through OneDrive on the web.
 You can access your files in OneDrive using the OneDrive app available for iOS and Android devices.